BrianSigafoos/briansigafoos.github.io/README.md

 ## Workflow

-- To publish on Github pages just merge a Pull Request into master and Github handles the rest.
+- To publish on Github pages just merge a Pull Request into main and Github handles the rest.

 ```shell
 # Local development